makinacorpus/php-corebus/README.md

 Everything is hidden behind interfaces and different implementations are easy to implement.
 Your projects are not required to choose either one of those implementations, in the opposite, is encouraged implementing its own.

+# Roadmap

+## Short-term

+ - [x] Import and rewrite MessageBroker from `makinacorpus/goat`, or create a new package for it.
+ - [x] Write a dispatcher implementation that uses MessageBroker.
+ - [x] Import and rewrite RetryStrategy from `makinacorpus/goat`.
+ - [x] Import and rewrite RetryDispatcherDecorator from `makinacorpus/goat`.
+ - [ ] Plug RetryDispatcherDecorator via Symfony bundle.
+ - [ ] Implement profiling decorator for event bus using `makinacorpus/profiling`.
+ - [ ] Implement profiling decorator for command bus using `makinacorpus/profiling`.
+ - [x] Import and rewrite the Worker from `makinacorpus/goat`.
+ - [ ] Plug worker as a Symfony command.

+## Long-term

+ - [ ] Allow multiple message brokers to co-exist.
+ - [ ] Add message routing capabilities via the broker.

 # Setup